dentarg/auth0-blog/_posts/2017-02-19-how-to-sign-in-with-google-and-then-access-their-APIs.md

 I found after more experimental code that this did eventually work out, but only after I stumbled across a highly relevant Auth0 document and requested help from the awesome Nico, a Customer Success Engineer at Auth0.
 As Nico pointed out, if you use Auth0 as the identity provider then even when proxying other third party identity providers, the access_tokens you get are from Auth0.
 They can be used with Auth0 APIs or your own, but are not what third party APIs require.
 Auth0 does provide a mechanism for backend code to get the access_token from third party identity providers.
 However, the token is hidden in the Auth0 UI for security purposes.

-##Auth0 and Azure Functions: Making Life Easy##
+##Auth0 and Azure Functions: Making Life Easy

-Without further delay, here's the low-down on what you need to do to let a user sign in with Google via the Auth0 Lock and then access a Google API with their credentials, using the Google access_token.
+Without further delay, here's the low-down on what you need to do to let a user sign in with Google via the Auth0 Lock and then access a Google API with their credentials, using the Google `access_token`.
 I'll also present some links to important docs.
 Here's the complete flow we use:

 1. SPA displays the Auth0 Lock passing suitable options
 1. User logs in with Google, approving access to requested scopes (eg read photos, read emails)